 - LANIC Dump Analysis (LANDPAN).
 This utility is used to generate a formatted dump of a LANIC log file.
-These files are produced when an error occurs and contain the contents of the LANIC memory. - LANIC Self Test.
+These files are produced when an error occurs and contain the contents of the LANIC memory. - LANIC Self-Test.
 This test exercises the major portion of the LANIC hardware and reports status. - LAN Node Diagnostic (LANDIAG).
 This utility is an interactive on-line program designed to help identify any malfunctioning hardware units of the LAN3000/V Link. - Time Domain Reflectometer (TDR).
 The TDR that HP recommends is the TEKTRONIX 1503 Cable Fault Locator.

-Refer to the LAN/3000 Diagnostic and Troubleshooting (juile for more information on these tools.
+Refer to the LAN/3000 Diagnostic and Troubleshooting Guide for more information on these tools.
 For information on troubleshooting HP StarLAN links connecting personal computers, refer to the HP StarLAN Diagnostics and Troubleshooting Manual for PCs.

 Links Using an INP.
-The NS Point-to-Point 3000/V Link and DS-Compatible links use the Intelligent Network Processor (INP) card to perform lower-level data communication functions.
+The NS Point-to-Point 3000/V Link, DS-Compatible links, and the NS X.25 3000/V Link use the Intelligent Network Processor (INP) card to perform lower-level data communications functions.
 The following utilities are available for INP troubleshooting:

 - INP Dump Analysis (INPDPAN).
 This utility is used to generate a formatted dump of an INP log file.
 These files are produced when an error occurs and contain the contents of the INP memory. - INP Diagnostic Support Monitor (DSM).
 This utility is an interactive on-line program designed to help identify any malfunctioning hardware units of the INP. - DSDUMP.
-When formatted with DSDUMP, instead of CSDUMP, the link trace file created by CSTRACE can provide additional information on the data link and network levels of the BSC and X.25 protocols.
+When formatted with DSDUMP, instead of CSDUMP, the link trace file created by CSTRACE can provide additional information on the data link and network levels of the BSC and X.25 protocols for DSN\X.25.